Koenkk/zigbee2mqtt.io/docs/devices/TS0601_human_presence_sensor.md

 Shows the presence duration in minutes.
 Value can be found in the published state on the `duration_of_attendance` property.
 It's not possible to read (`/get`) or write (`/set`) this value.
 The unit of this value is `minutes`.
+60 minutes max then stop at 60.

 ### Duration_of_absence (numeric)
 Shows the duration of the absence in minutes.
 Value can be found in the published state on the `duration_of_absence` property.
 It's not possible to read (`/get`) or write (`/set`) this value.
 The unit of this value is `minutes`.
+60 minutes max than stop at 60.

 ### Led_state (binary)
 Turns the onboard LED on or off.